shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * 2018-11-22 09:30 to 11:00 CET
 * *Morphological Computation, Self-Organization of Behaviors and Adaptive Morphologies*
 * Lecturer: Fabio Bonsignorio
-* Guest lecture by Elena Cuoco:
+* Guest lecture by Elena Cuoco MOVED TO NEXT THURSDAY (Lecturer was sick):
   * EGO-Virgo and Scuola Normale Superiore, Pisa, Italy
   * *"Why using artificial intelligence in the search for gravitational waves?"*